abhishekarya1/Hash-Define-myNotes/content/rest/intro.md

 HEAD - send only header back (response code)
 ```

-- GET, HEAD, PUT, and DELETE are idempotent methods, PATCH can be made idempotent
+- GET, HEAD, PUT, and DELETE are idempotent methods, PATCH can be made idempotent.

 ### GET vs POST